-Change control is a formal process used to ensure that changes to a system, service or application are introduced in a controlled and coordinated manner.
-It reduces the possibility that unnecessary changes will be introduced without forethought, introducing faults or undoing changes made by others.
+To ensure changes to a system, service or application are introduced in a controlled and coordinated manner and to reduce the possibility that unnecessary changes will be introduced without forethought, introducing faults or undoing changes made by others.
 Changes require serious forethought, careful monitoring, and follow-up evaluation to reduce negative impact to the user community and to increase the value of Information Resources.
 The Change Management process is designed to control the implementation of all changes made to any device, system or application within the Bryant University production environment.

 In general, all changes shall be planned, approved, tested, and documented.
-They will undergo subsequent review by the Change Control Review Board.
+They will undergo subsequent review by the Change Review Board.
 Every change to a Bryant University’s Information Technology Resources such as: operating systems, computing hardware, networks, and applications is subject to the Change Management Guidelines outlined in this document.
-Refer to the Change Management Control Table found here.

 Any change that might affect IT resources upon which Bryant University’s personnel relies to conduct normal business operations are within the scope of this document.
 The following non-exhaustive list depicts common types of change: